David-Tsui/Google_Spreadsheet_RESTful/README.md

 6. Set security level "anyone, even anonymously" and enable service.

-7. Copy the application url, which is the url used by ajax;
+7. Copy the application url, which is the url used by ajax.